sienar-cms/sienar/docs/guides/plugin-providers/adding-menu-items.md

 The [MenuPriority](xref:Sienar.Infrastructure.Menus.MenuPriority) enum is a way to let Sienar know the render priority you want to give the menu link you're adding.
 It has five values: `Lowest`, `Low`, `Normal`, `High`, and `Highest`.
 The lower the menu priority value, the further down in the menu the `MenuLink` will be rendered (e.g., a `MenuLink` with `MenuPriority.High` will render before a `MenuLink` with `MenuPriority.Normal`).
 Menu links with the same priority will be rendered in the order they were registered.

+> [!NOTE]
-**NOTE**: Most of Sienar's links are added with `MenuPriority.Normal`, so you can place your links either before or after Sienar's links if you wish.
+> Most of Sienar's links are added with `MenuPriority.Normal`, so you can place your links either before or after Sienar's links if you wish.
 The exceptions to this rule are the **Register**, **Log in**, and **Log out** links, which are added with `MenuPriority.Lowest` to ensure they always render last.

 ### `MenuLink`

 The [MenuLink](xref:Sienar.Infrastructure.Menus.MenuLink) class contains the data for each menu link to be rendered, including a `List<MenuLink> Sublinks` property which contains nested links.
 In dashboard layouts, nested links are rendered in an accordion-style component with the parent `MenuLink` being rendered as the activator of the accordion.
-In standard layouts, nested links are rendered in a dropdown component with the parent `MenuLink` being rendered as the activator of the dropdown. **NOTE**: The standard layout only has limited support for sublinks.
+In standard layouts, nested links are rendered in a dropdown component with the parent `MenuLink` being rendered as the activator of the dropdown.

+> [!NOTE]
+> The standard layout only has limited support for sublinks.

 ## Examples